 This week, it was revealed that a brand once thought to represent femininity for millions of women is in fact underpinned by a culture of ingrained misogyny.
-Behind the curtains, two powerful men presided over a culture of bullying and harassment, according to interviews with over 30 current and former executives, employees, contractors and models, as well as court filings and other documents (as reported in The New York Times).
+Behind the curtains, two powerful men presided over a culture of bullying and sexual harassment, according to interviews with over 30 current and former executives, employees, contractors and models, as well as court filings and other documents (as reported in The New York Times).

 Victoria’s Secret’s profits have been falling steadily for a while now, with shares of parent company L Brands falling 75% since their peak in 2015.
 This recent revelation sends a clear message – no industry or business is immune to the consequences of toxic workplace culture today.